15 Best Movies Ahead of Their Time

 6. 2001: A Space Odyssey

-This Stanley Kubrick’s science-fiction film is one of the most important and influential movies in the cinema history.
+Stanley Kubrick’s science-fiction film is one of the most important and influential movies in cinema history.
 It’s a display of mankind itself.
 For a movie released in 1968, it has ground-breaking visual effects, the editing is a class apart.
 And Kubrick’s visionary direction is mindblowing.
 The more you watch the movie, the more you start appreciating it.
-If you call yourself a movie aficionado and haven’t watched the movie then stop whatever you’re doing and watch it.
+If you call yourself a movie aficionado and haven’t watched the movie, then stop whatever you’re doing and watch it.

 Read More: Best Cooking Movies of All Time